ruby0x1/luxe-assetpacker/README.md

 # assetpacker
-A simple asset packer for luxe alpha versions.
+A simple asset packer for luxe alpha versions (and other haxe projects).

 ![](screenshot.png)